StackMCP

 }

-Generate an application password from your WordPress admin under Users > Your Profile > Application Passwords.
+Generate an application password from WordPress admin under Users > Your Profile > Application Passwords.

 MySQL MCP -- Direct Database Access for the Hard Problems